Jiaming-Hu/Assignment5/README.txt

 Rectangle - class representing a rectangle shape, extends AShape Circle - class representing a circle shape, extends AShape

-Canvas - class representing the background of an animation

-Speed - class ...
-TBD

 In util package:

 Color - class representing a color
-Dimension - class representing a dimension (size) Position - class representing a position on x-y plane
+Dimension - class representing a dimension (size) Position - class representing a position on x-y plane ActionPeriod - class representing a time period of an action Action - class representing a change of an object in the animation